Fighting rages at airport, new Ukraine peace talks elusive

 Kiev officials said six Ukrainian soldiers were killed overnight and 18 wounded in attacks by separatists.
 A seventh soldier was killed on Friday near the airport, an official of the army general staff said.

-Government troops have a tenuous grip on the airport, even though the complex, which includes a multi-storey control tower and extensive outbuildings, is now only a battered shell after nine months of conflict.
+Government troops have a tenuous grip on the airport, even though the complex, which includes a multi-story control tower and extensive outbuildings, is now only a battered shell after nine months of conflict.

 Its cratered runways mean it has not functioned for months as an airport.
 But it has symbolic value for both sides and has become the main flashpoint in the fighting even as prospects for a new round of peace talks dimmed.